Callback Profiles

 The Callback Profiles page appears.

-1. Click the three dots corresponding to the callback profile and click Delete.
+- Click the ellipsis icon corresponding to the callback profile and click Delete.

-1. Click Yes, Delete to delete the callback profile.
+- Click Yes, Delete to delete the callback profile.
+A success message is displayed indicating that the callback profile has been deleted.

 Note: